vishvajeet-dubey/gitnote/a08-Data-Engg/a03_Spark.md

 	- For Ex - Data Scientist, Data Analyst and Data Engineer all can use the same platform for their analysis, transformation and modelling.
 - **Computing Engine:**
 	- Spark is limited to a computing engine.
 It doesn't store the data.
-	- Spark can connect with different data sources like
+	- Spark can connect with different data sources like HDFS, IDBC/ODBC, Azure storage, S3 etc.
+	- Spark works with almost all data storage system.
+- **Parallel data processing:**
+	1. **Distributed Data Splitting**: Spark splits data into smaller chunks (partitions) and distributes them across a cluster, enabling simultaneous processing using RDDs, DataFrames, or Datasets.
+	2. **Parallel Task Execution**: Each partition is processed independently by tasks running in parallel on multiple nodes/cores, leveraging in-memory computing for faster results.
+	3. **Scalability & Fault Tolerance** - Handles massive datasets efficiently by scaling across machines and recovers from failures using lineage (recomputing lost data from original sources).
 #### Why Apace Spark?
 What Problem does it solve?